Table of Contents

 Characteristics: Gritty, raw, intense

-Perfect for: Sports, gaming, and other fast-paced videos, etc.
+Perfect for: Sports, gaming, and other fast-paced videos.

 9. Pop Music

 Pop takes the number one spot in terms of the most popular music genre according to Statista.
-Pop music is exciting, catchy, and exudes positive vibes.
-If your videos are geared toward teens and tweens, pop music will work fine.
+If you’re target demographic is teens and tweens, then this type of music works fine.

 Characteristics: Catchy, fun, upbeat, energizing